Electronic and electrical engineering graduate jobs

 As an electronic and electrical engineering student, you will have plenty of options when you graduate.
 However, the two most obvious choices are:

 - Apply to the formal graduate schemes run by the larger engineering employers in the UK.
 Applications for these open in September each year; deadlines vary from company to company, but typically fall between November and February.
-Some employers offer specialist electronic and electrical engineering programmes, whereas others will recruit lots of different engineering disciplines onto one general graduate programme.
+Some employers offer specialist electronic and electrical engineering programmes, whereas others will recruit lots of different engineering disciplines onto one general engineering graduate programme.

 - Look for an entry-level graduate job with a smaller engineering employer.
 The good news is there are loads of small- and medium-sized engineering firms in the UK.
 These vacancies are advertised as and when the opportunities arise, so keep an eye out all year round.
 Read our advice on how to find jobs with small engineering firms.